 You Can Stop a Panic Attack After an Amputation

 Anxiety disorders are the most common psychological problems amputees face, affecting more than 25 million Americans.
 Panic Attacks are the most acute form of anxiety.
 They start with a racing heartbeat, trembling, dizziness, followed by chest pain, sweating, and chills.
-As anxiety mounts, the situation gets less and less real till you detach from your immediate situation.
-You become convinced you are going to die or at least have a heart attack.
+As anxiety mounts, the situation gets less tangible until you detach from your immediate situation.
+Finally, you become convinced you will die or at least have a heart attack.
 Everyone who experiences their first panic attack hopes that getting to an Emergency Room will end this macabre torment.
-After getting little or no relief, they discover what the ER doctor meant by calling them a “GOMER,” which is short for “Get out of my ER!”
+After getting little or no relief, they discover what the E.R. doctor meant by calling them a "GOMER," which is short for "Get out of my E.R.!"
 Noone returns to that kind of cold rejection.
 Untreated anxiety disorders cause you to avoid people, places, or situations that trigger or worsen your symptoms.
 Your not wanting to return to where your last panic attack happened can quickly develop into a phobia when you have convinced yourself it will cause another panic attack.
-Here are some ways that you can stop a panic attack after an amputation.
+Here are some ways to stop a panic attack after an amputation.

 For me, my first panic attack was a violent experience.
 I woke up missing a foot.
 Like the first shock of a horror movie, I refused to register the reality of what happened.
 Denial told me I could just hit the floor running.
 Disconnection from reality didn't get me any farther from bedridden.
 Waves of fear and loss of control rolled over me.
 I struggled to calm my racing heart.
 Had I only known some of these techniques, I could have dealt with my panic differently.